 REASONS TO BUY

-Dual compression straps maximize gear storage
+Dual compression straps maximize storage

-Durable fabrics hold shape well
+Durable fabrics hold their shape

 Great external pockets and internal organization